Questions and Selected Answers

-Starting with the February 2009 exam, the Texas Board of Law Examiners began publishing selected examinee answers for essay questions 1 through 12 (in lieu of commenting on common problems or errors for these items).
-As of July 2011, selected examinee answers were also published for the MPT.
-These are made available only for the limited, personal use of Texas Bar Exam applicants.
-The publication of past exam questions and selected answers (or comments for the MPT and Civil and Criminal Procedure and Evidence exam segments) is not intended to indicate any specific legal issue or issues that will be tested on a future exam.
+Past exam questions and selected answers are made available only for the limited, personal use of Texas Bar Exam applicants.
+The publication of past exam questions and selected answers (or comments) is not intended to indicate any specific legal issue or issues that will be tested on a future exam.
 Do not use them as a substitute for learning the subjects covered on the exam.

-- Past MPT and MBE exam questions and answers, and
+- Past MPT, MBE, and MEE exam questions and answers

 The following Texas Bar Exam items are available for viewing only with Adobe Acrobat Reader.
-By clicking on the link for viewing or downloading any or all past Texas Bar Exam questions or selected essay or MPT answers (or comments on the Criminal or Civil Procedure and Evidence exams), you indicate that you have read the above information and you understand and agree that these are for Texas Bar Exam applicants’ personal use only and may not be redistributed or republished in any form, whether electronic, written or printed.
+By clicking on the link for viewing or downloading any or all of the documents linked below, you indicate that you have read the above information and you understand and agree that these are for Texas Bar Exam applicants’ personal use only and may not be redistributed or republished in any form, whether electronic, written or printed.

-Please note that selected answers are not available for all questions below.
-If you open an answer and the PDF states "Not Available", there are no selected answers for that question.
+Please note that not all exam questions or selected answers are available for the exams listed below.
+If you open an exam session and the PDF states "Not Available," that item is not available to review for that exam session.

 To continue, select a link below: